lteacher/simple-fxtrade/README.md

   version: 'v3',      // Probably never need to change this
   accountId: '23243', // Set this if you know the accountId up front
   dateTimeFormat: 'RFC3339', // Per oanda documentation
-  throwHttpErrors : true // * See notes
+  fullResponse : true // * See notes
 });

 // You needn't set all values, a more realistic example may be like